l7mp/stunner/doc/SECURITY.md

 The threat model is that, possessing the correct credentials, an attacker can scan the *private* IP address of all STUNner pods and all media server pods.
 This should not pose a major security risk
 though: remember, none of these private IP addresses can be reached externally.
+The attacker surface can be reduced to the STUNner pods' IP addresses by using the [symmetric ICE mode](/doc/DEPLOYMENT.md/symmetric-ice-mode).

 Nevertheless, if worried about information exposure then STUNner may not be the best option at the moment.
-In later releases, we plan to obscure the transport relay connection addresses returned by STUNner, which would lock down external scanning attempts.
+In later releases, we plan to implement a feature to obscure the transport relay connection addresses returned by STUNner, which would lock down external scanning attempts.
 Feel free to open an issue if you think this limitation is a blocker for you.

 ## Help